mlflow/mlflow/docs/source/tracking.rst

 .. figure:: _static/images/metrics-time-wall.png

-  X-axis wall time
+  X-axis wall time - graphs the absolute time each metric was logged

 .. figure:: _static/images/metrics-time-relative.png

-  X-axis relative time
+  X-axis relative time - graphs the time relative to the first metric logged, for each run

 .. _organizing_runs_in_experiments: